Naomi Canning: Departure

+During 2015, O'Reilly became pregnant.
+On screen, O'Reilly's pregnancy was covered up by her holding large objects, mainly folders, in front of her stomach.
 Following her split from Paul, Naomi learns that she has secured a dream job in the United States.
 She leaves Erinsborough after saying goodbye to her family and friends.
 The day after her exit aired in Australia, it was confirmed that O'Reilly had permanently left Neighbours to pursue new career opportunities after the birth of her daughter.
-On screen, O'Reilly's pregnancy was covered up by her holding large objects, mainly folders, in front of her belly.
 Of her exit, Herbison commented, "The Neighbours audience fell in love with Naomi instantly and we have certainly left the door wide open for her to rejoin the Cannings in the future – Sheila wouldn't have it any other way."
 O'Reilly then posted to social media, "Thank you so much for all your lovely words for Naomi.
 She has been a blast to play!
 When I first started on Neighbours I thought you guys would hate us (me and Nomes), trying to break up Toadie and Sonya and what not.
 But I what I have come to learn is that you Neighbours fans are a riotous bunch, who appreciate a sassy character with a dubious background and sneaky ways."

 O'Reilly believed that Naomi had "a really wonderful Neighbours redemption story" and that her departure means that she has "found genuine friendships and loyalties along with her own life and her own career."
 Of Naomi's new job, O'Reilly explained that it would give the character a "real sense of self and independence that she hasn't had before.
 She's working in her dream job where she gets to be the boss and not the assistant!"
-O'Reilly told a writer from 10Play that she enjoyed working with Mann, Milligan, McGregor, Bonner, Dennis, Morey and Moloney the most and that a word to sum up her time on the serial was "good" as "the fast pace at Neighbours really helps you hone in on your process and make something happen.
+O'Reilly told a writer from 10Play that she enjoyed working with Mann, Milligan, McGregor, Bonner, Dennis, Morey and Moloney the most and that a word to sum up her time on the serial was "good" as "the fast pace at Neighbours really helps you hone in on[sic] your process and make something happen.
 It makes you good and screen fit."